flipp-oss/deimos/docs/CONFIGURATION.md

 disabled|false|Set to true to skip starting an actual listener for this consumer on startup. group_id|nil|ID of the consumer group. use_schema_classes|nil|Set to true or false to enable or disable using the consumers schema classes.
-See [Generated Schema Classes](../README.md#generated-schema-classes) max_db_batch_size|nil|Maximum limit for batching database calls to reduce the load on the db. max_concurrency|1|Number of threads created for this listener.
+See [Generated Schema Classes](../README.md#generated-schema-classes) bulk_import_id_column|:bulk_import_id|Name of the column to use for multi-table imports. replace_associations|true|If false, append to associations in multi-table imports rather than replacing them. max_db_batch_size|nil|Maximum limit for batching database calls to reduce the load on the db. max_concurrency|1|Number of threads created for this listener.
 Each thread will behave as an independent consumer.
 They don't share any state. start_from_beginning|true|Once the consumer group has checkpointed its progress in the topic's partitions, the consumers will always start from the checkpointed offsets, regardless of config.
 As such, this setting only applies when the consumer initially starts consuming from a topic